 - Integrations - Houzz does have a ton of integration with eCommerce tools like CedCommerce, Shipstation, Cartrover, and Geekseller.

 Wayfair is another huge marketplace for home goods.
-It has over 20 million customers and made more than $9.1B in revenue last year.
+It has over 20 million customers and made more than $9.1B in sales revenue last year.

-Wayfair is known for spending massive amounts of money on advertising which offers really great reach for sellers.
+Wayfair is known for spending massive amounts of money on advertising which offers really great reach for online sellers.
 They have also launched something called Way Day, to compete with Amazon’s Prime Day, and they use 3D technology just like Houzz does.